 It’s important to note that I’m not condoning any form of theft or piracy.
 Cover art is, like most artistic creations, copyrighted work, and that should be respected.
 Having said that, I do think that there is some leeway when the art is being copied to be preserved without any sort of financial gain because it would otherwise fade into the past.
 The example used on this page is from material that is nearly 30 years old regarding a television show that hasn’t seen any sort of airing or release since around that time. ↩

 There is a petition that’s been floating around for several years attempting to convince one of the distributors of the show to release it on DVD, but there’s no way of knowing how successful it will be: https://www.change.org/p/hit-entertainment-release-shining-time-station-on-dvd-2 ↩

 In pdf2boxart, there are a few lines of code which change from thresholding against a grayscale image to a full-RGB version.
 The only difference is averaging all three channels separately versus jointly, but in practice, the final segmentation will be very similar. ↩

 Older color schemes did not tend to use a full byte for pixel intensities because of resource and technology limitations.
-For instance, text displays needed only 2-bit color for black and white.
+For instance, text displays needed only 1-bit color for off or on (e.g. black or white).
 Early systems used “16 Grays”, or 4-bit color.
 The once-common “256 Colors” was made possible by 8-bit color depth which shared a single byte across all three channels: 3 bits for red, 3 bits for green, and 2 for blue.
 Another popular technique was defining specific color palettes and mapping pixel values to a lookup table, which enabled a range of uncommon colors to be encoded in a small space.
 Wikipedia has excellent articles on bit depth and Color Lookup Tables (CLUTs) ↩